dogweather/forkful/content/en/java/strings/capitalizing-a-string.md

   \ in the string to uppercase while ensuring the rest remain lowercase.
 This common\u2026"
 lastmod: '2024-03-13T22:44:59.957392-06:00'
 model: gpt-4-0125-preview
-summary: "Capitalizing a string involves modifying the first letter of each word in\
-  \ the string to uppercase while ensuring the rest remain lowercase.
-This common\u2026"
+summary: Capitalizing a string involves modifying the first letter of each word in the string to uppercase while ensuring the rest remain lowercase.
 title: Capitalizing a string
 weight: 2
 ---